denten-books/plain-text/3-format.md

 "form" renders at times the material, outward, and apparent shape of something said, written, or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
-Form in that sense is closer to the idea of an algorithm of a
+Form in that sense is closer to the idea of an algorithm or
 formula: it signifies according to implicit rules.

 Here, I would like to augment these two senses of form with a third, introducing the concept of format into the critical discourse.
-In the process, we will observe formats develop from simple machine instructions for typographical layout to complex political directives pertaining to intellectual property rights, constraints on speech, trade agreements, surveillance, and clandestine communication.
-The intellectual history of form in literary theory, based on early twentieth century materials, will meet the material history of formatting in computer science at an early, decisive period in the development of the discipline.
+In the process, we will observe formats develop from simple machine instructions for typographical layout to complex meta-literary directives related to the protection of intellectual property rights, constraints on speech, trade agreements, the politics of surveillance, and clandestine communication.
+The intellectual history of form so considered and based on early twentieth century documents in aesthetic philosophy will meet the material history of format in computer science at an early, decisive period in the development of the discipline.
 The language of formalism will allow us to perceive an important structure at the heart of every digital text.
 The chapter ends with the notion of a "smart document," an increasingly common instrument of record capable of policing its own encoded rules of reader engagement: what can be read, how, and where.

 ### 3.1 Concrete and Universal